pricescrawler/web-app/README.md

 yarn build
 ```

-Builds the app for production to the build folder.
+Builds the app for production to the dist folder.

 <br>